jasp-stats/jaspCircular/CircularStatistics/help/circtestsmultiplesample.md

   - df1 and df2: the degrees of freedom of the F distribution to which F is compared

 ### Two-way ANOVA:
-  - Harrison-Kanji: It has one of the following outputs, depending on the estimate of the concentration parameter &#954; of the whole data set
+  - Harrison-Kanji: It has one of the following outputs, depending on the estimate of the concentration parameter &#954; of the pooled data:

     - if &#954; < 2
       - p: p-value of the test